vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

   !!! note

         `node` and `npm` should be installed in `/usr/bin/` directory.
 Avoid the situation that the node command cannot be found during RPM installation.
-        For example, the default directory of nodejs12 is in `/opt/rh/rh-nodejs12`，you can use following commands to build soft link:
+        For example, the default directory of nodejs12 is in `/opt/rh/rh-nodejs12`, you can use following commands to build soft link:

    ```bash
    $ sudo ln -s /opt/rh/rh-nodejs12/root/usr/bin/node /usr/bin/node